 Reinsurance recoverables represent the portion of future policy benefits payable and benefits payable that are covered by reinsurance.
 Amounts recoverable from reinsurers are estimated in a manner consistent with the methods used to determine future policy benefits payable as detailed in Note 2.
-Reinsurance recoverables, included in other current and long-term assets, were \$314 million at December 31, 2018 and \$824 million at December 31, 2017.
-The decline in the balances reflects the sale of KMG on August 9, 2018.
-The percentage of these reinsurance recoverables resulting from 100% coinsurance agreements was approximately 99% at December 31, 2018 and approximately 33% at December 31, 2017.
-Premiums ceded were \$976 million in 2018, \$969 million in 2017 and \$842 million in 2016.
-Benefits ceded were \$980 million in 2018, \$844 million in 2017, and \$767 million in 2016.
-Ceded premium and benefits reflect the activity associated with ceding all risk under a Medicaid contract to a third party reinsurer.
+Reinsurance recoverables, included in other current and long-term assets, were \$267 million at December 31,2019 and \$314 million at December 31,2018.
+The amount of these reinsurance recoverables resulting from 100% coinsurance agreements was approximately \$267 million at December 31,2019 and approximately \$313 million at December 31,2018.
+Premiums ceded were \$1 billion in 2019, \$976 million in 2018 and \$969 million in 2017.
+Benefits ceded were \$881 million in 2019, \$980 million in 2018, and \$844 million in 2017.
+Historical ceded premium and benefits reflect the activity associated with ceding all risk under a Medicaid contract to a third party reinsurer.
+The reinsurance agreement ceding all risk under the Medicaid contract was terminated effective January 1, 2020.

 We evaluate the financial condition of our reinsurers on a regular basis.
-Protective Life Insurance Company with \$177 million in reinsurance recoverables is well-known and well-established with a AM Best rating of A+ (superior) at December 31, 2018.
-The remaining reinsurance recoverables of \$137 million are divided between 10 other reinsurers, with \$110 million subject to funds withheld accounts or other financial guarantees supporting the repayment of these amounts.
+Protective Life Insurance Company with\$174 million in reinsurance recoverables is well-known and well-established with a AM Best rating of A+ (superior) at December 31,2019.
+The remaining reinsurance recoverables of \$94 million are divided between 11 other reinsurers, with \$72 million subject to funds withheld accounts or other financial guarantees supporting the repayment of these amounts.